Human Development and Family Studies Major

 At a glance

-In this major, you’ll learn to identify factors that influence cognitive, emotional, social, and physical development through infancy, childhood, adolescence, young adulthood, later adulthood and aging.
-Coursework and an internship prepare you to work in a variety of settings including youth services, education programs, healthcare, juvenile and adult corrections, family and community services, and long-term care facilities.
+This major prepares you for a range of careers, whether you know exactly which concentration(s) you plan to declare, or are still exploring how you’d like to help people.
+You’ll learn to identify factors that influence cognitive, emotional, social, and physical development through infancy, childhood, adolescence, young adulthood, later adulthood, and aging.
+You’ll graduate prepared to work in a variety of settings, including youth services, education, healthcare, for-profit and non-profit organizations, juvenile and adult corrections, family and community services, and long-term care facilities.
 This program is also available online.

 Degree typeBachelor of Science